CarlaBuongiorno/OceanThrills/README.md

 #### Visitor Goals

-Visitors to this website are searching for water activities on the Island of Mauritius.
-They wish to find and navigate to the particular activity of interest using Google Maps, with the possibility to choose from a variety of different places on the island.
-They wish to find out more about the activity and see if the current weather and sea conditions are preferable in order to take part in the chosen adventure.
+Visitors to this website are searching for things to do on the island of Mauritius, in particular, water and undersea activities.
+They wish to locate these activities on a Google Map, and find some of the best locations to enjoy them.
+Visitors wish to learn more about the locations that the activities are situated, in respect of that activity.
+They wish to do this easily in an interactive, exciting and thrilling manner, anticipating the adventures to come.

 #### Ocean Thrills Goals